 The research environment on advanced vehicles at Nishi-Chiba was restructured as an ITS R&R experiment field at Kashiwa campus of the University of Tokyo in April 2017.
-The ITS R&R Experiment Field comprised of proving ground for road, experimental traffic lights, driving simulator and Chiba Test Track 2.0 for railway with R33 curve section, turnout and railroad crossings.
-We plan to research and verify the vehicle using this Chiba Test Track 2.0.
+The ITS R&R Experiment Field comprised of proving ground for road, experimental traffic lights, driving simulator and Chiba Test Track 2.0 for railway with R33 curve section, special turnout and railroad crossings.